-Ridhima, Saaniya among favourites for 14th Leg of WPGT | english.lokmat.com
+Ridhima, Saaniya among favourites for 14th leg of WPGT | english.lokmat.com

-Kolkata, Dec 7 Ridhima Dilawari will have a chance to pick up a title towards the end of the season as the Hero Women's Pro Golf Tour comes to its closing stages with the 14th Leg of the Tour.
+Ridhima Dilawari will have a chance to pick up a title towards the end of the season as the Women's Pro Golf Tour comes to closing stages with the 14th Leg of the Tour.

 In a field that is relatively slimmer as the season approaches the end, some of the in-form names have skipped the event to participate in the Ladies European Tour Q-School in Spain.
 As many as 12 Indian pros are in Spain this week, 10 in the pre-qualifier and 2 in the final.